 What if the local pack could predict what you need before you finish typing?
 That’s where we’re heading.
 Predictive local search is already being tested, where SGE anticipates follow-up questions and provides answers proactively.

-Forget everything you thought you knew about local SEO ranking factors.
-Well, not everything – proximity and relevance still matter.
+Forget most of what you thought you knew about local SEO ranking factors.
+Not everything, though: proximity and relevance still matter.
 But the game has new rules now.

 Here’s what’s gaining importance in the SGE era: